 Support to end-users of remote sensing images providing issue tracking, quality control and assurance

-Satellite derived bathymetry (SDB) and innovative radiance inversion method used to construct nautical charts to IHO standards for hydrographic surveys.
+Satellite derived bathymetry (SDB) and innovative radiance inversion method used to construct nautical charts to IHO standards.

 Feature detection algorithms used on satellite imagery to provide maps of land cover categorisation and identification of benthic habitats.